 However, roller suitcases aren't the most convenient if you're planning expedition trips where you might need to strap your bag on the top of a roof rack or even a donkey.
 These rigid cases are difficult to carry when fully loaded unless they have backpack straps of some sort.
 They also take up quite a bit of room in a car and, given their rigid structure, can't just be "shoved in" like a duffel bag.
 As a result, many people prefer to travel with a backpacking backpack or a duffel for a more versatile carry experience.
 If you're planning a huge expedition where you might encounter a lot of rocks on the road (literally), a backpack or duffel might be a better option.

-Related: The Best Duffel Bags
+Related: The Best Duffel Bags of 2020

 Considerations for Buying a Wheeled Suitcase